phytec/linux-phytec/Documentation/security/keys/trusted-encrypted.rst

          TEEs have well-documented, standardized client interface and APIs.
 For more details refer to ``Documentation/staging/tee.rst``.

+     (3) CAAM

+         Interface is specific to silicon vendor.

   *  Threat model

-     The strength and appropriateness of a particular TPM or TEE for a given purpose must be assessed when using them to protect security-relevant data.
+     The strength and appropriateness of a particular trust source for a given purpose must be assessed when using them to protect security-relevant data.